Welcome to scotsman.com the best place for Scottish news and features

 Welcome to scotsman.com the best place for Scottish news and features.

-You may have been expecting to see the buteman.co.uk website, however, we have now ceased publishing.
+You may have been expecting to see the hawick-news.co.uk website, however, we have now ceased publishing.

 Give our sister site Scotsman.com a try for the latest breaking Scottish and UK news, in-depth sports coverage, political analysis, top columnists and unrivalled support of the Scottish business and arts sectors.